-For the first time ancient architectures and modern sculptures were compared, so that they could live again in the same places where everyday life takes place.
+For the first time ancient architecture and modern sculptures were placed together where they could share the spaces where everyday life takes place.

-The artists who displayed their artworks externally include: Arp, Colla, Fontana, Lorenzetti, Manzù, Marini, Moore and David Smith, 20 artworks of whom were exhibited at the Roman Theatre (several of these ones can be admired today in a wing of the Washington National Gallery, in a hall devoted to the artist, whose structure is inspired by the Spoleto Arena and the exhibition of 1962 is documented on its walls).
+The artists with works installed around town include: Arp, Colla, Fontana, Lorenzetti, Manzù, Marini, Moore and David Smith, 20 of whose artworks were exhibited at the Roman Theatre (several of these ones can be admired today in a wing of the Washington National Gallery, in a hall devoted to the artist, whose structure is inspired by the Spoleto Arena, and the exhibition of 1962 is documented on its walls).

-Between them there were: Giovanni Albanese, Robert Gligorov, Michelangelo Galliani, Michele Ciribifera, Alex Pinna, Andrea Pinchi, Mario Consiglio, Peppe Perone, Mario Cuppone, Franco Menicagli, Alessandra Pierelli, Gehard Demetz, Raul Gabriel.
+Among them there were Giovanni Albanese, Robert Gligorov, Michelangelo Galliani, Michele Ciribifera, Alex Pinna, Andrea Pinchi, Mario Consiglio, Peppe Perone, Mario Cuppone, Franco Menicagli, Alessandra Pierelli, Gehard Demetz and Raul Gabriel.

 Alexander Calder – Teodelapio